 (2) An asset management system is to set out the measures to be taken by the licensee for the proper maintenance of assets used in the supply of gas and in the operation and maintenance of, and, where relevant, the construction or alteration of, the distribution system.

-[Section 11Y inserted by No. 20 of 1999 s.
-8; amended by No. 67 of 2003 s.
+[Section 11Y inserted: No. 20 of 1999 s.
+8; amended: No. 67 of 2003 s.
 62.]

 11Z.
 Compliance with technical standards